nniemeir/enterprise-computing-I/Documentation/Deploy.md

 ## Deployment Guide
-This section is still being edited for readability
+This section is still being edited for readability and ease of use